 Teachers love Starbucks, hint, hint!

-Germs are everywhere, and every cleaner in the world only kills 99.99% of germs, so there's always that one little bugger (that .01%) that will not go away.
+Expect Illness - Germs are everywhere, and every cleaner in the world only kills 99.99% of germs, so there's always that one little bugger (that .01%) that will not go away.
 We work very hard to disinfect toys and surfaces throughout the day.
 Even still, your baby will likely get sick at some point.
 You may even get sick too.
-Try to mentally prepare for this, and will get through it together.
+Try to mentally prepare for this and we will get through it together.

 Kristy Barnhill, Infant Room Teacher